Best Restaurants In Seoul - Itaewon/Hannam

 Besides the diplomatic atmosphere here, Itaewon and Hannam also represent the most innovative, multicultural and international restaurant scene in Seoul right now.
 Here, the choices of restaurants are abundant.
 The quality standards are high and you will find all types of cuisine and dining options, many neatly hidden in between the narrow back alleys off the main Itaewon street.

-We at My Destination Seoul believe that some of Seoul’s best dining is to be found here and based on general buzz, popularity with locals and reviews, we have chosen some of the best new kids on the block...
+We at My Guide Seoul believe that some of Seoul’s best dining is to be found here and based on general buzz, popularity with locals and reviews, we have chosen some of the best new kids on the block...

 Read on for our best picks...